 \subsection{Pre-processing}

-In order to pass the correct normal, bi-normal and central point information for each tube cross section we need to execute an $O(n)$ pre-processing step as explained in Section 3.
-This information are passed to the GPU as control points information to be used by the domain shader.
+In order to pass the correct normal, bi-normal and central point information for each tube cross section,n we need to execute an $O(n)$ pre-processing step as explained in Section 3.
+This information is passed to the GPU as control points information to be used by the domain shader.
 Each invocation of the tessellator builds a quad that is transformed into a 3D tube part by the domain shader.
 The tessellator is able to subdivide a quad up to 64 times in each axis.
 As we demonstrate in Figure 4, one axis of the quad domain has maximum tessellation factor.
 Each line of this axis is transformed to follow the cross-section defined by the point sequence that represents the tube’s path.
-The other axis tessellation values are flexible for level of detail values as we show in Figure 7.
+As we show in Figure 7, the other axis tessellation values are flexible for level of detail values.

 \subsection{Setting up the input assembler}

-On a quad domain the tessellator is able to create 64 lines on each axis.
-In order to make the most of tessellator effort we should be able to pass 64 differents positions, normals and bi-normals to the tessellator for each tessellated quad.
+On a quad domain, the tessellator is able to create 64 lines on each axis.
+In order to make the most of tessellator effort, we should be able to pass 64 different positions, normals and bi-normals to the tessellator for each tessellated quad.
 But the input assembler only accepts 32 control points per quad.
 We are able to work this issue around by passing two positions, normals and bi-normals per control point.
-So the input assembler is configured to accept a patch with 32 control points and each of these control points should carry information to correctly position two cross-sections.
+So, the input assembler is configured to accept a patch with 32 control points, and each of these control points should carry the information needed to correctly position two cross-sections.
 The following structure snippet shows the information that we need for each control point:

 These control points are the only vertex buffer per-quad data that our algorithm passes to the GPU.
-Choosing a quad domain the tessellator is able to create up to 8192 triangles.
+Choosing a quad domain, the tessellator is able to create up to 8192 triangles.
 Also a radius parameter may be optionally passed.

 \subsection{The Constant Hull Shader part}

 The Hull Shader constant part is the part of the new pipeline where the tessellation factor must be passed to the tessellator.
 Adaptive tessellation calculations are also made here.
 The tessellation factor is in the range $[1..64]$.
 There are six tessellation factors in the quad domain, four of them are edge factors and two are inside factors (one for each quad axis).
-Our algorithm transforms each line of the quad domain into a circle as explained in Section 3.
+Our algorithm transforms each line of the quad domain into a circle, as explained in Section 3.
 In order to take maximum advantage of the tessellation power, we need to maximize the number of lines in one axis of the quad domain.
 Consequently, to achieve our objective, we must set the tessellation factor of two edges and one inside axis to 64.
 This configuration guarantees that we transform the maximum amount of lines into tube sections.
-The three remaining parameters are varied adaptively in a straightforward Level-of-Detail according to the distance from camera or edge screen-space size.
+The three remaining parameters are varied adaptively in a straightforward Level-of-Detail according to either the distance from camera or edge screen-space size.
 Moreover, the camera position must be passed as a constant per-frame parameter to the shader.
 Figure 6 shows the same tube with two different LODs configured by the Hull Shader.

 The following code snippet shows our Hull Shader constant part: